PlummersSoftwareLLC/NightDriverStrip/README.md

 ## Resetting the effect list

-For instance during development, the (JSON-persisted) effect list on your board can get out of sync with the effects you add in effectinitializers.cpp (in the function `LoadEffectFactories()` specifically) to a point it becomes messy or annoying.
+For instance during development, the (JSON-persisted) effect list on your board can get out of sync with the effects you add in effects.cpp (in the function `LoadEffectFactories()` specifically) to a point it becomes messy or annoying.
 If this happens, you can reset the effect list on the board to the default, via the network.
 For this to work, the board has to be connected to WiFi and the webserver has to be running.

 The reset can be done by performing an HTTP form POST to http://&lt;device_IP&gt;/reset with the following fields set: effectsConfig=1 and board=1.
 On systems with "regular" curl available, the following command should do the trick: